micmejia/bible-dump/NKJV/John/John 21.md

 This _is_ now the third time Jesus showed Himself to His disciples after He was raised from the dead. ## Jesus Restores Peter

 ###### 15
-So when they had eaten breakfast, Jesus said to Simon Peter, "Simon, _son_ of [^b]Jonah, do you love Me more than these?"
-He said to Him, "Yes, Lord; You know that I [^c]love You."
+So when they had eaten breakfast, Jesus said to Simon Peter, "Simon, _son_ of Jonah, do you love Me more than these?"
+He said to Him, "Yes, Lord; You know that I love You."
 He said to him, "Feed My lambs."

 ###### 16
-He said to him again a second time, "Simon, _son_ of [^d]Jonah, do you love Me?"
-He said to Him, "Yes, Lord; You know that I [^e]love You."
+He said to him again a second time, "Simon, _son_ of Jonah, do you love Me?"
+He said to Him, "Yes, Lord; You know that I love You."
 He said to him, "Tend My sheep."

 ###### 17
-He said to him the third time, "Simon, _son_ of [^f]Jonah, do you [^g]love Me?"
+He said to him the third time, "Simon, _son_ of Jonah, do you love Me?"
 Peter was grieved because He said to him the third time, "Do you love Me?"
 And he said to Him, "Lord, You know all things; You know that I love You."
 Jesus said to him, "Feed My sheep.

 ###### 18
 Most assuredly, I say to you, when you were younger, you girded yourself and walked where you wished; but when you are old, you will stretch out your hands, and another will gird you and carry _you_ where you do not wish."